 Using Ladybugs in Feng Shui Applications

 It's easy to add a ladybug symbol in your feng shui room design to reflect the belief that ladybugs bring good luck.
-Keep in mind that any symbol addition into your feng shui design should look like a natural accessory.
+Keep in mind any symbol addition into your feng shui design should look like a natural accessory.
 Don't go overboard with a roomful of ladybug objects.
 Too much of anything creates imbalance and defeats the purpose of adding the element.